Arizona Auto Accident FAQs

 - The prorated amount of your yearly car tax and registration fees.

-Contact our Phoenix car accident lawyers with the law firm of Phillips Law Group if you feel at any time that the insurance company is treating you unfairly.
+Contact our injury lawyers at the law firm of Phillips Law Group if you feel at any time that the insurance company is treating you unfairly.
 We will help you receive the compensation you may be entitled to after a car accident.